 “I do, follow me,” Jason announced.

 They walked to the boy’s gym and around to the other side where the offices and classrooms were located.
-They saw Tom standing in the walkway, and when he saw them he waved.
+They saw Tom standing in the hallway, and when he saw them he waved.

 “Hi, guys.
 Come on, my dad’s been waiting for Thea.
 He has the freshman basketball team waiting for you.
 Thea, we’re going to play a short game using Thea’s Rules and he wants you to explain them to the team and the two coaches who are going to be the refs.
 Okay?”